netgrade

 TSE – Technical Security Device in Germany

-In Germany, since 2020, there has been an obligation to equip electronic recording systems (POS systems, PMS, etc.) with a Technical Security Device (TSE) to prevent manipulation of POS data.
-The TSE records every transaction in a tamper-proof manner, provides it with an electronic signature and stores it in an audit-proof manner.
-The aim is to ensure transparency and tax compliance in trade by enabling the tax authorities to check every transaction if necessary.
+In Germany, it has been mandatory since 2020 to equip electronic recording systems (point-of-sale systems, PMS, etc.) with a technical security device to prevent the manipulation of sales data.
+The TSE records every transaction in a tamper-proof manner, adds an electronic signature, and stores it in an audit-proof format.
+The goal is to ensure transparency and tax compliance in the retail sector by enabling the tax authorities to review every transaction if necessary.

 Icon of Cologne Cathedral